logzio/logz-docs/_source/logzio_collections/_prometheus-sources/telegraf-passenger.md

 {% include metric-shipping/telegraf-setup.md %}

-##### Add the inputs.Phfusion Passenger plug-in
+##### Add the inputs.Phusion Passenger plug-in

-First you need to configure the input plug-in to enable Telegraf to scrape the Phfusion Passenger data from your hosts.
+First you need to configure the input plug-in to enable Telegraf to scrape the Phusion Passenger data from your hosts.
 To do this, add the following code to the configuration file:

 ``` ini
 [[inputs.passenger]]